fullstack-development/blockchain-wiki-en/concepts/digital-signature-on-ethereum/readme-en.md

 Important!
 ECDSA is solely an algorithm for digital signatures.
 Unlike RSA and AES, it cannot be used for encryption.

-To better understand how it works, you can watch a video that explains DSA and the differences between DSA and ECDSA in simple terms.

 ## Sign message and verify using ECDSA

 ECDSA signatures consist of two integers: **r** and **s**.
 Ethereum also uses an additional variable **v** (recovery identifier).
 Such a signature can be represented as **{r, s, v}**.